 Most people believe that if software tools can’t recover the data or if their computer can’t “see” the hard drive, then the hard drive is physically broken and needs “Level-3” data recovery.
 Belief in this myth costs people thousands of dollars every day (and keeps expensive data recovery companies in business).

-We have an ISO Class 5 clean room.
-We use it for problems which require us to open the hard drive’s cover (like stuck heads or bad heads).
+We have an ISO Class 5 cleanroom.
+We use it for problems that require us to open the hard drive’s cover (like stuck heads or bad heads).
 But, most hard drives don’t need a clean room for a safe and successful recovery.

 Hardware-software based data recovery involves using specialized data recovery hardware and software tools to speak directly to the hard drive, without the need for an OS or computer “interpreter.”

 Working with a hard drive on a firmware level, we can do things like: disable corrupt hard drive features (e.g.; SMART), disable bad or weak heads, use different methods to read (and re-read) the bad sectors off the hard drive, and avoid bad sectors on the hard drive (to name a few).
 These types of features are impossible to access using software tools alone or by hooking up a hard drive directly to a PC or Mac.
 Read more about the tools used by $300 Data Recovery and other top data recovery companies on our Tools page.

 A crucial aspect of our hardware-software based data recovery is addressing firmware problems on the hard drive.
 The firmware on the hard drive is comparable to the operating system on your computer.
 If the operating system crashes (e.g., Window’s “Blue Screen” or Mac’s Kernel Panic) on your computer, the computer won’t function properly.
 Similarly, if the hard drive’s firmware becomes corrupt, the hard drive won’t work properly (it may become inaccessible, “click,” or it may not spin up at all).